 Flaring and Venting Systems

 Flaring and venting systems are used globally to burn off waste gas and excess gases as a safety means to protect process equipment, the system’s processes, and the environment.
-Flaring systems are used extensively in natural gas drilling, production, transmission, oil drilling and refineries, chemical processing plants, and wastewater treatment, landfills, and farming operations.
+Flaring systems are used extensively in natural gas drilling, production, transmission, oil drilling and refineries, chemical processing plants, wastewater treatment, landfills, and farming operations.

 The extraordinary rangeability and ease-of-installation of SAGE thermal mass flow meters offer economical solutions for measuring, monitoring, and reporting gases flared.
 The gases may be biogas, landfill gas, and natural gas.
-They also served at oil refineries and chemical plants when the gas composition is known.
+They also serve at oil refineries and chemical plants when the gas composition is known.

 Also, in cases of varying composition, SAGE can provide an error analysis.
 If the operator is willing to accept a reduced accuracy, the thermal meter is a viable alternative to the expensive ultrasonic flow meter.
 Do you know about the challenges of measuring flare gas?

 SAGE provides thermal mass flow meters that are factory calibrated and configured for the specified application, which provides easy installation.
 They are ready to be installed directly into the pipe without any need for field setup and calibration.
 SAGE offers insertion and in-line thermal flow meters with integrated flow conditioners that monitor flow rates.
 These direct mass flow meters are highly accurate and repeatable and have negligible pressure drop.